turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 7. What questions do you still have about functions in JavaScript?

 I guess I really just don't understand the point of arguments.
 Maybe its just the limited examples that I have access to but I spent almost an hour on this section and I just don't  quite understand why I would use an argument.
-I have a experience computer program friend who I asked to come over and maybe he can share some insight into them.
+I have an experienced computer programer friend who I asked to come over and maybe he can share some insight into them.